Razing of Friesoythe: Battle for Sögel

 In mid-March 1945 the Western Allies prepared to cross the River Rhine in Operation Plunder.
 The Canadian official history describes the circumstances as buoyant as it was recognized that the end of World War II in Europe was close.
 In early April the 4th Canadian (Armoured) Division, as part of II Canadian Corps, moved out of the eastern Netherlands in the wake of Operation Plunder's success.
 On 4 April, The Argyll and Sutherland Highlanders of Canada, part of the 10th Canadian Infantry Brigade, one of two brigades in the division, made an assault crossing of the Ems River and captured the town of Meppen, suffering only one casualty.
 German prisoners included several 17-year-old youths with less than eight weeks of military experience.
+The Canadians were supported by B and C squadrons SAS with Operation Howard led by Paddy Mayne, who were acting as reconnaissance.

 The division advanced a further 25 km to Sögel, which the 1st Battalion of The Lake Superior Regiment (Motor) captured on 9 April.
 The following day it repulsed several German counter-attacks before the town was declared cleared.
 Some German civilians joined the fighting and were believed to have killed several Canadian soldiers.
 Vokes, believing the civilians needed to be taught a lesson, ordered the destruction of the centre of the town.
 This was accomplished with several truckloads of dynamite.
 Vokes was aware that these actions violated the Hague Conventions and took care not to issue written instructions.
 Soldiers of the division started referring to Vokes as "The Sod of Sögel".
 The Canadian Army official history states: